hiqdev/yii2-hiart/docs/readme/Configuration.md

 - `buildBody(Query $query)`
 - `buildFormParams(Query $query)`

-See available implementations and create issues on GitHub.
+See available implementations and ask questions using issues on GitHub.